Skip to main content

 Why do you treat contextualised applicants differently?

-Having a diverse medical student population promotes a holistic empathetic approach to patients, ensures we are selecting doctors representative of the population they will be serving, are more likely to work in communities similar to those they are from and in specialties that are struggling.
+Having a diverse medical student population promotes a holistic empathetic approach to patients, ensures we are selecting doctors representative of the population they will be serving, and are more likely to work in communities similar to those they are from and in specialties that are struggling.

 How are applications scored?